ghc-proposals/ghc-proposals/README.rst

    `How to bring a proposal before the committee <#how-to-bring-a-proposal-before-the-committee>`_ • `Who is the committee? <#who-is-the-committee>`_

-5. One committee member steps up as a shephard and generates consensus within the commitee within four weeks or five weeks.
+5. One committee member steps up as a shephard, and generates consensus within the commitee within four or five weeks.

    `Committee process <#committee-process>`_ •
    `Review criteria <#review-criteria>`_ •